leogmendoza/http-server/README.md

 ## Overview

+### What?
+This project is a web server built without **ANY external libraries**!😱 Using only the C++ std library and the Windows Socket API, it delivers resources to clients over HTTP.

 ### Why? 🗿
-During my co-op at Xandar Kardian, I gained a bit of experience in backend development... but I always wondered how server calls worked at a lower level.
+During my co-op at Xandar Kardian, I did a bit of backend development... but I always wondered how server calls worked at a lower level.
 So why _not_ create a web server that handles HTTP requests myself?
-⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️

 ### Features
-⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️
+- **TCP/IP Connection Handling**
+  Manages client connections using raw system calls through the Windows Socket API

+- **HTTP Parsing & Routing**
+  Manually parses HTTP requests and routes them to the designated file path (ex. `/`, `about`)

+- **Static File Serving**
+  Serves HTML and PNG image files directly from the `public/` directory using standard file I/O

+- **Multithreaded Client Handling**
+  Spawns a new `std::thread` for each incoming client, allowing concurrent request handling

+- **RAII-Based Connection Tracking**
+  Tracks live client count safely using mutexes and RAII design patterns to manage shared state

+- **Custom Logger with Timestamps & Colors**
+  Prints tagged logs with ANSI colors and timestamps to help trace activity

+- **Modular Architecture**
+  Organized into reusable components (`TcpServer`, `Socket`, `ClientHandler`, `Router`, `Logger`)

 ### Learnings
-⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️
+- TCP/IP

 ## Run It! 🙏